alex3305/home-assistant-docs/docs/homelab/plex-transcoding-fix.md

 When utilizing Plex transcoding with Quick Sync Video the output can be broken on newer Intel systems.
 Which is also the case on my Intel J4105 processor.
 However there is a quick fix available.

 !!! note
+    This issue seems resolved with Plex Media Server version 1.21.1.3766.

+!!! note
     Usage of Quick Sync Video is a Plex Pass feature.